 The way you talk and act during your presentation will make all the difference.
 Studies show that at least 93% of our communication is actually nonverbal.
 This encompasses the inflection of our voice, our facial expressions, and our gestures.

+How to know if you have good stage presence?
 This means that you’ll have to practice exuding confidence and being sensitive to your audience and their needs.
 It helps you connect with them, establishing a relationship and making them listen to you more carefully.

 3. The Art of Storytelling